nbatte01/sp2-cw4-2014/README.txt

 Next Steps
 Finalise the UI of the game in the ‘BattleshipGame’ class and tidy all methods for excess code that was used only during development.

+SEVENTH COMMIT (02/03/2015)
+————————————————————————————————
+All classes have been refined and the entire game is now complete.
+It must be noted that the individual subclasses of ships still have different letters which all need to be changed to ‘.’ before submission of assignment